What happens when someone dies without a will?

 Table of Contents

-It is estimated that between half and two-thirds of the adult population have not made a Will.
-Where someone dies without a Will, the Intestacy Rules apply.
+When someone dies without a Will, the Intestacy Rules apply.
+These rules, which are set out in the Administration of Estates Act and the Inheritance and Trustees’ Powers Act, serve as the default mechanism to manage the deceased’s estate.
 This can result in your estate passing to people you would not have chosen and can cause significant financial hardship for your loved ones.

 What are the rules of intestacy?